 Mechanical Design Considerations

 Using this type of valve, with spring return to centre and dual solenoids, the control system can select RAISE, LOWER or STOP.
 If electrical power is lost, the valve spool will return to the centre blocked position, stopping the motion of the guard.
 The downside to this approach is that you can still end up with a trapped person; however, you can design a parallel manual actuator that can be used for rescue purposes or, if the valve is selected with manual overrides, you can manually override the control system to select the raise condition for rescue.
-If this is the design decision, then the valves need to be located in a protected location, and the RAISE override needs to be clearly marked.
+If this is the design decision, then the valves need to be located in a protected location, and the RAISE override needs to be obviously marked.

 Thanks to one of our readers, Mr Philip G Horton, for asking the questions that inspired this article, and for being patient with me while I carved out the time to write it.